Rise and fall, and slow rise again, of operator entanglement under dephasing: Details on numerical convergence

 \section{Details on numerical convergence}

 For solving the time-evolution with the iTEBD algorithm~\cite{vidal2007classical,orus2008infinite} we make use of a Trotter decomposition of the matrix exponential of the super-operator governing the full dissipative dynamics~\cite{zwolak2004mixed}.
-In order to reach long time-scales we implement 4-th order decomposition~\cite{Sornborger_Higher_1999}, which allowed for time-step converged results even up to step sizes of $\Delta t = 1/(2J)$ [see Fig.~\ref{fig:conv}(a)].
+In order to reach long time-scales, we implement 4-th order decomposition~\cite{Sornborger_Higher_1999}, which allowed for time-step converged results even up to step sizes of $\Delta t = 1/(2J)$ [see Fig.~\ref{fig:conv}(a)]. $\Delta t$ signifies the full time step, which is composed of individual gates with time-steps of length $\Delta t/12$ and $\Delta t/6$.
+In particular, we use the method

-Throughout the paper we only show simulations up to times until which the results are converged in the MPO bond dimension $\chi$, defined in the truncated MPO decomposition in Eq.~\eqref{eq:mpo-G}.
+Throughout the paper we only show simulations up to times until which the results are converged in the MPO bond dimension $\chi$, defined in the truncated MPO decomposition in Eq.~(5).
 In practice, we ran simulations repeatedly, doubling bond dimensions in the different runs until lines become visually indistinguishable.
 We varied the bond dimension in the range $\chi=128,256,512,1024,2048$.
 Note that e.g.~for $\chi=1024$, a maximum possible entropy of $S_\mathrm{OP}\leq\log_2(\chi)=10$ is theoretically supported.
 Naturally, the evolution producing the largest OE required the largest values of $\chi$.
 The convergence plots in Fig.~\ref{fig:conv}(b) and Fig.~\ref{fig:conv}(c) demonstrate this procedure for ``worst-case'' scenarios (i.e.~the data with the largest OE values and for long times).
-We choose the data from Fig.~\ref{fig:fig1}(d) with $\gamma=J/4$, simulated up to long times, and the data for Fig.~\ref{fig:fig3}(a) with $J_z/J=-1$ and $\gamma=J/8$, which reached the largest values in the short time peak $S_\mathrm{OP} \sim 6$.
+We choose the data from Fig.~1(d) with $\gamma=J/4$, simulated up to long times, and the data for Fig.~3(a) with $J_z/J=-1$ and $\gamma=J/8$, which reached the largest values in the short time peak $S_\mathrm{OP} \sim 6$.

 In particular, the following parameters have been used for the figures in the main text:

 Whenever two $\Delta t$ values are given, different $\Delta t$s were used for different parameters for historic reasons, but are clearly converged in either case.